skema120/selenium-entity-scraper/README.md

     ```
 3.  **Manual Bypass Step:**
     * The browser will open and navigate to the target site.
-    * **Action Required:** You must manually solve the reCAPTCHA and click the "Search" button for "Silver Tech".
+    * **Action Required:** You must manually solve the reCAPTCHA and click the "Search" button for "LLC".
     * Once the table data is visible in the browser, press **ENTER** in the terminal to let the scraper take over.

 ## 📂 Output Structure